Book your Pneumonia vaccination online

 We have good stock available.

-What are the technical advantages of conjugated vaccines over polysaccharide vaccines?
+Why are conjugated vaccines more protective than polysaccharide vaccines?

-Polysaccharide vaccines are composed of purified polysaccharides – complex carbohydrates found on the surface capsules of bacteria like pneumococci.
+Polysaccharide vaccines are composed only of purified polysaccharides – the complex carbohydrates found on the outer surface coats of bacteria like pneumococci.

-These vaccines stimulate the immune system to produce antibodies that specifically target these polysaccharides.
-However, polysaccharide vaccines are less effective, especially in young children and individuals with weakened immune systems, and do not result in long-lasting immunity.
+Polysaccharide vaccines stimulate the immune system to produce antibodies that specifically target these polysaccharides.
+However, polysaccharides are not very immunogenic on their own, especially in young children and individuals with weakened immune systems; an injection of polysaccharide on its own is not recognised by the immune system as being sufficiently "foreign", so does not result in strong or long-lasting immunity.

-Conjugated vaccines, on the other hand, are a more advanced type of vaccine that combine polysaccharides with a carrier protein.
-This conjugation enhances the immune response by stimulating a more powerful antibody response against both the polysaccharide and the carrier protein.
+Conjugated vaccines, on the other hand, are a more advanced type of vaccine that link polysaccharides to carrier protein molecules.
+This conjugation enhances the immune response by stimulating a more powerful antibody response against the polysaccharide/carrier protein combination.
 Conjugated vaccines are highly effective in all age groups and provide long-lasting immunity.

 Now that a conjugated vaccine is available covering the 20 most important pneumococcal strains, the new conjugated vaccine (Apexxnar) should be used wherever possible.